boris-shabash/Chronos/README.md

 ![alt text](images/Divvy_components.png)

 Notice we can specify the distribution of the ride shares to be a gamma distribution to ensure they are never negative.
-Additionally, we made the seasonality multiplicative to make sure that its affect increases as the absolute number of rides increases.
+Additionally, we made the seasonality multiplicative to make sure that its effect increases as the absolute number of rides increases.